Hala-Mohammed56/Project-2-Udacity-/README.md

 - A contemporary web browser such as Chrome or Firefox or Edge.

+## Credits

+- Developed as part of the Udacity Front End Web Developer Nanodegree program.

 ## License
 This project is released under the MIT License.